 Without resorting to specific models and assuming only the basic analytic structure of standard perturbation theory, we then present a general framework for characterizing the different types of responses allowed by the EP, showing that violations thereof give rise to a particular response associated with the {anti-symmetric shift}.
 In the limit where the long mode is infinitely long ($K\to0$), we will see how this response is connected with the consistency relation.

-{Note that while the EP can also be tested by measuring unequal-time correlations \cite{Peloso:2013zw, Kehagias:2013yd}, we will focus on the more practical and interesting case of equal-time correlations. \footnote{The unequal-time case, analogous to watching objects fall in a mass-drop experiment, generically leads to a $1/K$ pole, whether or not there is EP violation.
-The origin of this pole is due to ordinary relative growth of the long mode (at different times), rather than a more fundamental relative shift~\cite{Esposito:2019jkb}.} We will therefore suppress the time dependence in the expressions below.
+{While the EP can also be tested by measuring unequal-time correlations \citep{Peloso:2013zw, Kehagias:2013yd}, in this work we will focus on the more practical and interesting case of equal-time correlations. \footnote{The unequal-time case, analogous to observing objects free fall in a mass-drop experiment, generically leads to a $1/K$ pole, whether or not there is EP violation.
+The origin of this pole is due to ordinary relative growth of the long mode (at different times), rather than a more fundamental relative shift~\citep{Esposito:2019jkb}.} We will therefore suppress the time dependence in the expressions below. }